msinnes/dom/@packages/msinnes-dom-server/README.md

 # Asynchronous Rendering

 Currently only timeouts, intervals, and `requestAnimationFrame` are supported -- although `reqeustAnimationFrame` will never process in the ssr package.
 Only immediate timers are processed.
 They are the test platform for building the async features, and they helped lay the foundation for async rendering.
-There are only two ways to render, by processing timers or not processing timers (setting `runExpiredTimers` to false).
+There are only two ways to render, by processing timers or not processing timers (setting `digestExpiredTimers` to false).
 If timers are executed, immediate timers will process before the html string is calculated.
 If timers are not executed, the app will preprocess the initial render and return the html string.